sjtrotter/merl/README.md

 # Troubleshooting / Issues
 1. Help! my map isn't working anymore!
   - Rocket League probably updated.
 Just open merl and click Replace to reset your maps.
+2. Help!
+I can't see any files in the file chooser box!
+  - Check the file types in the bottom right-corner of the box, switch it to UPK, UDK, or ZIP as needed.
-2. not sure what else could go wrong?
+3. not sure what else could go wrong?
+Let me know!

 # License
 This software is released under the GPL v3.0